fstxz/scene_tools/README.md

   * Area fill

 ## Installation
-The plugin is available in the [Asset Library](https://godotengine.org/asset-library/asset/2846).
+The plugin is available on the [Asset Store](https://store-beta.godotengine.org/asset/fstxz/scene-tools) and [Asset Library](https://godotengine.org/asset-library/asset/2846).

 Follow [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) on how to install and enable plugins.

 ## How to use

-> [!NOTE]
-> These instructions are for v0.9.0.
-If you downloaded v0.8.x, read the instructions on the asset library page.

 1. Select your asset in the filesystem dock.
 2. Select any node in the scene tree.
 Objects will be spawned as children of this node.